 The $1 million Education Horizon research grant scheme offers grants of up to $100,000 for year-long research in areas of strategic priority in the early childhood education and care, schooling and training sectors.
-Additionally, researchers seeking funding for highly innovative research programs can apply under the 'Open' category for up to $100,000 funding per year for up to three years.
-The 2016/17 round is now closed.
+Additionally, under the 'Open' category, previous Education Horizon grant recipients can apply for a further grant of up to $100,000 per year for up to two years to build on successful and collaborative Education Horizon research projects.

 Research Services hosts regular Research Forums that present the findings of topical and often local partnership research to departmental staff, academics and other stakeholders.
 Many of these forums are web conferenced to enable the presentations to be accessed by staff and stakeholders outside of south-east Queensland.
 These recorded presentations can be accessed and watched up to 12 months later.
 For further information about upcoming forums and to access recordings, visit our Research Forums page.